BohdanBusko/awesome_tooltip/README.md

 [![Build Status](https://travis-ci.com/BogdanBusko/awesome_tooltip.svg?branch=master)](https://travis-ci.com/BogdanBusko/awesome_tooltip)
 [![Maintainability](https://api.codeclimate.com/v1/badges/13a8f6106b17b50e9943/maintainability)](https://codeclimate.com/github/BogdanBusko/awesome_tooltip/maintainability)

-Lightwere get for loading tooltips on your page without preloading this data on page.
+Lightwer get for loading tooltips on your page without preloading this data on page.
 With this gem you can load static template and templates with data from database.

 ## Installation
 Add this line to your application's Gemfile: